8 Kid-Friendly Hikes Just 90 Minutes (or Less) From Seattle

 Grand Ridge Trail Park, Issaquah

-Completed several years ago by tireless Washington Trails Association volunteers, the Grand Ridge Park trail is a 7-mile multi-use trail overlooking the cities of Issaquah and Sammamish.
+Completed several years ago by tireless Washington Trails Association volunteers, Grand Ridge Park trail is a 7-mile multi-use trail overlooking the cities of Issaquah and Sammamish.
 Kid attractions along the way include several small bridges and a 40-foot cedar log stringer bridge built with wind-fallen trees.
 A 605-foot cedar-decked boardwalk spans a peat wetland surrounded by thick stands of western hemlock and Sitka spruce.
 Look for barred owls, pileated woodpeckers, deer, squirrels, swallows, finches and bald eagles.
 Cougars, black bears and bobcats are sometimes spotted in this area, too.

 Length of trail/difficulty: This 7-mile trail includes some rolling terrain and a roughly 1,100-foot elevation gain.
 Kids ages 10 and older should be able to walk the entire network, while younger children can explore shorter loops.
 Hikers, bikers, horses and leashed dogs share this trail.